 Josie Siegrist, Staff Writer

-Josie Siegrist (she/her) is a junior at Hayes High School.
-This is her first year on staff.
+Josie Siegrist (she/her) is a senior at Hayes High School.
+This is her second year as a Writer on staff.
+Josie also runs The Hayes Talisman TikTok page.
 She plays guitar and listens to music in her free time.
-She loves music, reading, being surrounded by friends and family, creative writing and composing music.
+She loves music, reading, writing, and being surrounded by friends and family.

 @hayes_talisman